 More Blackity Black Brilliance: Bey Unleashes Another Royally Resplendent “Black Is King” Clip [VIDEO]

-The Bey Hive is abuzz!
+The Bey Hive is a buzz!
 We’re less than 24 hours out from the premiere of Beyoncé’s latest masterpiece, her stunning visual album “Black Is King”.
 Late Wednesday night, Bey posted a clip to Instagram as a reminder that her project will be available for mass consumption on the 31st at 12 midnight PST / 3AM EST on Disney+.

 In a clip that lasted just 1:28, set to her latest song “Black Parade,” the most beautiful bits and pieces of Bey’s stunning project were revealed.
 Just enough to titillate us!